alihan0/lang-input/README.md

 In this way, you can access any input you want.

 Also, if you place divs inside a form element, serialize methods with the same values ​​will work.

+# Coming Soon

+It was a very nice input, yes, but not enough.
+It's working for now, but I'll need other inputs in the future.

+For this, the feature of adding textarea will be added to the library.

+Please share any improvements you can think of or fork the project.

+Good Code!